Everything you need to know about the best things to do in Chiang Rai, Thailand.

 Thailand is known for its famous longtail boats, so what better way to get from A to B?

-The 130km long Mae Kok River runs all the way from Chiang Mai through Chiang Rai and up to Tha Thorn.
+The 130km long Mae Kok River runs all the way from Chiang Mai through Chiang Rai and up to Tha Thorn in Northern Thailand.

-You can catch a long tail boat from Chiang Rai pier.
+You can catch a long tail boat from the Chiang Rai pier.

 Prices will vary depending on how far along the river you’d like to be taken, and what you’d like to see.
 But this is a super cool thing to do while exploring Chiang Rai.

 Last on our list of the best things to do in Chiang Rai is seeing Wat Phra Kaew.
 Even if you’ve explored all the previous temples in Chiang Rai mentioned, don’t leave without seeing this last one.

 Wat Phra Kaew is one of the oldest temples in Chiang Rai.
 No one knows how old it is, but it was discovered in 1434.

 Wat Phra Kaew is famous for housing the Emerald Buddha, which has since been moved to the Grand Palace in Bangkok.

 Even without the Emerald Buddha, Wat Phra Kaew is still a temple worth visiting in Chiang Rai.